-Over two years of work have gone into the new War of Conquest so far.
+Over three years of work have gone into the new War of Conquest so far.
 By leveraging the Unity game engine, we’re able to focus on developing and implementing a kick-ass game design while leaving the technicalities of 3D rendering, multi-platform compatibility and TCP/IP protocol to Unity.
 Programming is now mostly completed, and the Kickstarter campaign was a success.
-Over the few months before release we’ll be working to complete the art, sound, music, and other aspects such as language localization.
-The final phase will involve play testing, debugging and game balance.
+Over the last few months before release we’ve been working to complete the art, sound, music, and other aspects such as language localization.
+The final phase involves play testing, debugging and game balance.

 - Sound and Music 100%

 - Web and Marketing 60%

 Development screenshots from the new War of Conquest